hkopp/hkopp.github.io/_posts/2019-08-11-writeup-crypto-ctf.md

 team gets points.

 This post contains my writeup.
 If you want to play around with the challenges, you can find them at the following links.
+If you want to read other writeups, go [here](https://ctftime.org/event/806/tasks/).

 - [alone in the dark]({{ site.url }}/assets/writeup-crypto-ctf/challenges/alone_in_the_dark_94ff86de52959c8800ff062a04a29460a013f916.txz)
 - [bad zero]({{ site.url }}/assets/writeup-crypto-ctf/challenges/bad_zero_f4b9b5f65838a7a80281165f66cfd5426bf19e28.txz)